 In my experience, improving my running form has made me a more efficient runner, which is a great benefit, especially when running long distances such as marathons and ultra marathons.

-At the end of this post I’ve also shared some other things you can change in your running and broader lifestyle that we have found also contribute to reduced running overuse injuries, which you may find helpful.
+At the end of this post I’ve also shared some other things you can change in your running and broader lifestyle that we have found also contribute to reduced running injuries, which you may find helpful.

 1. Glute Engagement – It’s all about the butt.
 Seriously.